kcambrek/thesis_CSAI/README.md

 This repository contains the code Jupyter Notebook of the thesis: Evaluating Sentence Embeddings on Syntactic Information Through Representational Similarity Analysis.

-The notebook expect to process the Penn Treebank data set, however, this data set is not publicly available.
+The notebook expects the Penn Treebank data set, however, this data set is not publicly available.

 The notebook is dependent on the following packages:
 * nltk